 TAVR is Now Offered at Brandon Regional Hospital

-Brandon Regional Hospital will begin offering transcatheter aortic valve replacement (TAVR), a procedure for those with considered intermediate or high risk for traditional heart valve replacement, or those who were previously considered inoperable.
+Brandon Regional Hospital now offers transcatheter aortic valve replacement (TAVR), a procedure for those with considered intermediate or high risk for traditional heart valve replacement, or those who were previously considered inoperable.

 TAVR is a minimally invasive valve replacement procedure that allows a specially trained TAVR team to replace a diseased aortic heart valve without open-heart surgery.
 Using the latest minimally invasive techniques a valve is replaced using a balloon-expandable heart valve placed into the heart through a catheter.
 A catheter is a small tube, which goes into an artery through a small cut, in this case, in the thigh.